Son Heung-min: 2009–2014: Youth level and first major tournaments

-2014 World Cup

 On 7 October 2011, after initially missing the first two matches of South Korea's 2014 FIFA World Cup qualification campaign on 2 and 6 September 2011 due to an ankle injury, Son played in a friendly against Poland, and was again featured in 11 October World Cup qualifier against the United Arab Emirates.
 His selection for national team play was a point of concern for Son's father, however, who caused a stir by asking the Korea Football Association not to select his son for the national team in the immediate future so he can rest and mature more as a player.
 Cho Kwang-rae, then the South Korea head coach, responded by saying that he would continue to call up Son when needed.

 Son turned down the opportunity to participate in the 2012 London Olympics, opting to concentrate on his club career at Hamburger SV.
 Son was quoted as saying, "In Korea, an Olympic appearance has a special meaning, but I want to speed up for Hamburg.
 What matters is to pour all my time into team training."
 Son did, however, play for the national team in the autumn of 2012 for two 2014 FIFA World Cup qualifiers against Lebanon and Iran, and became a regular call-up in friendlies and World Cup qualifying matches in 2013.
 In the World Cup qualifier against Qatar on 23 March 2013, Son came on as a substitute in the 81st minute and scored the winning goal in the 96th minute.

 In June 2014, Son was named in South Korea's squad for the 2014 World Cup.
 On 22 June, he scored in a 4–2 defeat to Algeria in the team's second group match.
 The Korea Football Association requested Bayer Leverkusen to allow Son to play in the 2014 Asian Games, as winning the gold medal at the tournament would grant Son exemption from military service.
-Despite Son affirming his interest and the KFA's efforts, his club at the time, Bayer Leverkusen, refused to release him, as his absence would mean the team would lose him for at least six matches.
+Despite Son affirming his interest and the KFA's efforts, Bayer Leverkusen refused to release him, as his absence would mean the team would lose him for at least six matches.

-2015 Asian Cup
+2015–2018: Asian Cup runner-up and Asian Games gold

 Son was selected for South Korea for the 2015 AFC Asian Cup in Australia.
 At the quarter-final stage, he scored both of the team's goals in the 2–0 extra time defeat of Uzbekistan.
-In the final against the hosts, he equalised in added time, but his team lost 2–1 after extra time.
-He was chosen as one of three forwards in the Team of the Tournament.
+In the final against the hosts, managed by future manager Ange Postecoglou, he equalised in added time, but his team lost 2–1 after extra time.
+He was chosen as one of three forward in the Team of the Tournament.